 Under the current dues structure for representative members, annual dues are currently determine based on a representative member's operating expenses for the prior fiscal year.
 A dues rate is determined by the CHA board each year.
 An increase in audited consolidated operating expenses could result in an increase in CHA dues revenue and, thus, could result in CHA receiving dues revenue in excess of its needs to fund its annual operating budget.
 As a result, in June 2000, the Membership Assembly granted the CHA Board of Trustees limited authority to lower the annual dues rate applicable to representative members.
 Any other change in the dues rate must be approved by resolution of the Membership Assembly in accordance with CHA Bylaws.

 Who can be a CHA member?

-Organizations in each of the following membership categories must (1) promote or foster the values of the Catholic health ministry and (2) embrace and support the mission and purposes of the association.
+Organizations in each of the following membership categories must promote, embrace and foster the mission, purposes, and values of the Association, including the principles of Catholic social and moral teaching.
 Membership categories are:

 Joint Member: This category includes free-standing entities across the continuum of health care services, such as long-term care facilities or hospices, that are members of a national membership organizations with which the association has a joint membership agreement, such as LeadingAge (formerly American Association of Homes and Services for the Aging).
 Dues are currently $140 a year.